 The National Education Association, for example, champions the idea with their Read Across America program, promoting reading at every age, particularly among our youngest students.

-Because reading success is now the law in Michigan, with third graders expected to read at grade level or be held back, local organizations and businesses are also getting involved.
-The Petoskey News Review is collaborating with McLean and Eakin Booksellers to put books in the hands of second graders and other elementary students.
+Because reading success is now the law in Michigan, with third graders expected to read at grade level, local organizations and businesses have also gotten involved.
+The Petoskey News Review has collaborated with McLean and Eakin Booksellers to put books in the hands of second graders and other elementary students.

-Second grade students from area schools are in line to receive books, donated by the combined efforts of the Petoskey News Review’s Education Committee and the bookstore.
-Research shows that a home library is a strong indication of early reading success, and with the law set to impact this year’s third grade class.
+Second-grade students from area schools have received books, donated by the combined efforts of the Petoskey News Review’s Education Committee and the bookstore.
+Research shows that a home library is a strong indication of early reading success.

 At the Petoskey Public Library, parents can get a head start on early reading by signing up for the 1,000 Books Before Kindergarten program, not necessarily a March only activity, but one that nonetheless encourages reading to your child.
 Children and parents earn prizes and accolades by hitting the halfway mark, as well as a special spot on the library’s Wall of Fame for making it all the way.

-Across Little Traverse Bay, the Harbor Springs Festival of the Book also strives to support students with their Books For Schools program.
-Last year the organization donated more than 1,200 books to area schools, while also providing presentations from visiting authors during the September event.
-Festival organizers, working with staff from Between The Covers, are gearing up for even more books in classrooms during this year’s event.
+Across Little Traverse Bay, the Harbor Springs Festival of the Book, also strives to support students with their Books For Schools program.
+The organization has been known for donating more than 1,200 books to area schools, while also providing presentations from visiting authors during their September event.
+Festival organizers, working with staff from Between The Covers, are gearing up to provide even more books in the classrooms in years to come.

-Locally, regionally, and nationally, organizations of all shapes and sizes are helping to keep a focus on reading, especially with young students, so while March might announce the coming of spring, just as importantly, whether in a bookstore, a library, a school, or your living room, it is always a good time to celebrate National Reading Month.
+Locally, regionally, and nationally, organizations of all shapes and sizes are helping to keep a focus on reading, especially with young students.
+While March might be the official month to celebrate National Reading, it is always a good time to read, learn and enjoy a good book.